• Home

 Our rule is, if you get lost, stand still in the nearest safe place.
 Do not move an inch, mum or dad will find you.
 If you’re on a crowded road or train platform, move to the safest point, as far back from the train or cars as possible and stand still.
 If you’re in a shop, on a beach, anywhere, same rule.
 Stand in the nearest safe place.

-If however, you still feel the need for extra safety measures, particularly for very small children or toddlers ( and accidents do happen, think of that poor woman and the toddler/gorilla incident), somebody, somewhere, has made the child safety product for you.
-Have a look at what’s on the market below.
+If, however, you still feel the need for extra safety measures, particularly for very small children or toddlers (and accidents do happen, think of that poor woman and the toddler/gorilla incident), somebody, somewhere, has made the child safety product for you.
+Have a look at what’s on the market above.

 • Always carry a photo of your child, it’s a good idea to take one of him in that day’s outfit.
 Make it a bright one.